squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

  . {i} Compounding the problem and ironically causing some slowdowns is the fact that some of the Microsoft servers may be telling your Squid not to store the archive file.
 This means that Squid will pull the entire archive every time it needs any small piece.

-You will need to test your squid config with and without the SquidConf:range_offset_limit bypass and see which provides the best results for you.
+You will need to test your squid config with smaller values for the SquidConf:range_offset_limit bypass and see which provides the best results for you.

 Another symptoms which occasionally appear when attempting to force caching of windows updates is service packs.